ganesh-k13/ganesh-k13.github.io/README.md

 ## Data Source

-All content is extracted from the resume in `Ganesh_Kathiresan/ganeshk.tex` and structured in `src/data.js`.
+All content is extracted from the resume in `Ganesh_Kathiresan/ganeshk.tex` and structured in:
+- `src/data.js` - Profile, experience, skills
+- `src/data/visuals.json` - Visualization data (charts, timeline)

-To update content, edit `src/data.js` and rebuild.
+To update content, edit these files and rebuild.

+See [VISUALIZATIONS.md](./VISUALIZATIONS.md) for detailed visualization customization guide.

 ## License